Gardener, educator, frequent NGC speaker, and author of the

 Sidewalk yard-art & plant sale: 12pm-1pm

-Auction: 1pm-4pm or until the plants are gone.
+Auction: 1pm until the plants are gone.

 This afternoon of enjoyment features brisk bidding for plants that have been proven to grow

 successfully in our sometimes challenging weather conditions.
 Most of the plants are

 perennials from our members' gardens, and are labeled for bloom time and season, height,

 spacing needed, and sun and moisture requirements.
 There will also be annuals and some

 vegetable and herb seedlings.
 Compared to plant retailers, the prices are a bargain.
 This